Node-pressure Eviction

 pid.available pid.available := node.stats.rlimit.maxpid - node.stats.rlimit.curproc

 In this table, the Description column shows how kubelet gets the value of the signal.
 Each signal supports either a percentage or a literal value.
-Kubelet calculates the percentage value relative to the total capacity associated with the signal.
+The kubelet calculates the percentage value relative to the total capacity associated with the signal.

-1. nodefs: The node's main filesystem, used for local disk volumes, emptyDir volumes not backed by memory, log storage, and more.
-For example, nodefs contains /var/lib/kubelet/.
+1. nodefs: The node's main filesystem, used for local disk volumes, emptyDir volumes not backed by memory, log storage, ephemeral storage, and more.
+For example, nodefs contains /var/lib/kubelet.

-2. imagefs: An optional filesystem that container runtimes use to store container images and container writable layers.
+2. imagefs: An optional filesystem that container runtimes can use to store container images (which are the read-only layers) and container writable layers.

 Some kubelet garbage collection features are deprecated in favor of eviction: